 - Take daily anti-allergy medications like antihistamines or corticosteroids

 - To avoid inhaling the offending proteins, you could optionally wear one of those paper face masks that cover your nose and mouth.
-In Asia, the masks are quite common, and people wear them all the time whenever they get a little cold.
-You can buy a box of 50 of them at amazon for $4.00.
+In Asia, masks are quite common, and people wear them all the time whenever they get a little cold.
+You can buy a box of 50 of them at Amazon for $4.00.

 - Go to an allergy doctor, get tested for guinea pig allergies, and if you test positive, they can give you allergy shots

 - Buy a good HEPA air filter and put it next to the guinea pig cage.
 It will filter out airborne allergens, preventing them from getting into your eyes, nose, or throat.

 - If you find out it’s the hay you’re allergic to, try switching to a different kind of hay.
 Options include Timothy Hay, Orchard Grass Hay, Barley Hay, Bluegrass Hay, Fescue Hay, Oat Hay, Wheat Hay, etc.